This article has links to products and services we love, which we may make commission from.

 We can see the following from the keyword analyzer returns:

-• It also states how difficult the keywords would be for us in terms of competitiveness.
+- It also states how difficult the keywords would be for us regarding competitiveness.

 Bingo!
-You have your targeted defined keyword, variations and also other keywords you can potentially rank for.
+You have your targeted defined keyword, variations, and other keywords for which you can potentially rank.

 Checking Out the Competition